You are being redirected because this document is part of your ASTM Compass® subscription.

 If you are an ASTM Compass Subscriber and this document is part of your subscription, you can access it for free at ASTM Compass

-Volume 35, Issue 4 (July 2007)
+Volume 35, Issue 4 (February 2007)

 A Journal Bearing Test Rig With Reduced Uncertainty: Some Design Considerations

 This paper presents results from a design study for a new journal bearing test rig intended to set new standards of accuracy.
 The paper summarizes a review of previous rigs and experimental techniques, with consideration and selection of the general design features most likely to give high accuracy in a new rig.
 Certain sources of error are identified and described, including those associated with the measurement system and build errors.
 A numerical assessment of the sensitivity to errors in selected experimental configurations is presented.
 In addition, methods of controlling uncertainties are discussed.
 This paper would be of interest to practicing engineers and researchers, either already involved, or new, to experimental journal bearing testing.

 School of Engineering, Cranfield University, Cranfield,